Choosing the Best Avocado Oil

 The garlic avocado oil smells great, blends in a savory garlic flavor and goes really well in stir fries, scrambled eggs and omelettes or I’d imagine anywhere you might normally add garlic to a meal.
 Likewise with the cayenne chili, that goes well with any meal where you’d like a little extra spice.

 Lime infused avocado oil was something I hadn’t tried before and it actually works really well, both in savory dishes like Asian meals and over steamed veggies, as well as drizzled over green salads and even to add an unusual twist to a bowl of mixed chopped fruit.

 From a health perspective, having some monounsaturated fat rich avocado oil with your vegetables, salads or fruit has been shown to increase the absorption of fat soluble vitamins and antioxidants, potentially minimizing antioxidant damage within your body.

-Avohaus is a relatively new brand but appears to be growing quite quickly.
-If you’re in California you can try their different avocado oils for free with in store tastings in places like San Diego, Orange County, Santa Monica and LA.
+Avohaus is a relatively new brand but appears to be growing in popularity quite quickly.
+If you’re in California you can try their different avocado oil varieties for free in store tastings in places like San Diego, Orange County, Santa Monica and LA.

 While the highest quality is rarely the cheapest, avocado oil is one of those unusual products that is both incredibly good for you and something you’ll really look forward to using.
 If you can, I think it’s worth getting the best.